 This is a working document, not a static one.
-The portfolio reads top to bottom.
-It opens with a letter, settles into nine selected projects, and closes with the practical detail (process, services, contact) you'd usually have to email to ask for.
+It opens with a letter, settles into twelve selected projects and a thirty three brief archive, and closes with the practical detail you'd usually have to email to ask for.

-The premium campaign work came through Little Black Book, a Nykaa company, in 2024.
-A four-month stretch handling end-to-end design for LG, JW Marriott, Don Julio, and Teachers taught me what design looks like in the company of a brand that has already done a century of work.
-The longer-running piece of the practice sits behind that, inside the Silver Crown Group in Dubai, where I currently lead identity across six subsidiaries: construction, engineering, accounting, AI, automotive, and fire safety.
+The campaign work came through Little Black Book, a Nykaa company, in 2024.
+A four month stretch handling end to end design for some of the loudest premium names in their categories.
+The longer running piece sits inside the Silver Crown Group in Dubai, where I lead identity across six subsidiaries.
 Six brands, one studio.
-That part is below.
+Both are below.

-I take on two or three projects at a time.
-I work in three languages and, as it happens, three-beat rhythms (there’s a section on that further in, if you want the long version).
+I take on two mandates at a time.
 I write back to everyone who writes to me.

 The brief, restated honestly: don't let it look like one person made all of these.

-A construction firm bidding on government work cannot share visual DNA with a tuned-car shop.
-An AI startup cannot share visual DNA with a fire-safety contractor.
-Each needed real, defensible difference, built fast, built with one pair of hands.
+A construction firm bidding on government work cannot share visual DNA with a tuned car shop.
+Each needed real, defensible difference, built fast, with one pair of hands.

 The group is set up as a family rather than a chain.
 The parent brand carries the connective grammar: type discipline, document architecture, the way numbers are set, the way the company is named at the bottom of a page.
 The subsidiaries are free to differ on everything else.
 Color, mood, photographic direction, even the paper they print on.

-Running six brands solo only works if the inside is more boring than the outside.
-I built a shared production layer that the eye never sees: a master Figma library with one set of grid tokens, six color stacks, six type pairings, and a naming convention that stops files leaking across brands.
-Each subsidiary has its own folder, its own social cadence, its own export pipeline.
+Running six brands solo only works if the inside is more boring than the outside: one master Figma library, one set of grid tokens, six color stacks, six type pairings, and a naming convention that stops files leaking across brands.
+The calendar below is what that machine ships in a month.

-For SPAI, the paragraph below was written in week two and pinned to every wall in the studio for the next ten.
-It's the test every line of copy, every typeface choice, every UI decision had to pass.
+Every project starts with a single paragraph, not a deck.
+For SPAI it was written in week two, pinned to the studio wall for the next ten, and became the test every line of copy, every typeface, every UI decision had to pass.
+It is below, as adopted.

 SPAI is customer support that doesn't feel automated.
 It's built for the moment a business is too small for a real support team and too big to keep answering at midnight.
 It writes like the best employee that company ever had, specific, calm, slightly amused, and it gets out of the way the second a customer wants a human.
 It is not a chatbot.
 It is the answer arriving before the customer thought to ask twice.

-Naming work in this category usually defaults to "-ly" suffixes, three-letter acronyms, and a nod toward the brain.
-The brief refused all three.
-The three routes below were presented in week four, with the chosen route (the calmest of the three) already wearing the wordmark it eventually shipped with.
+The category defaults to "-ly" suffixes, acronyms, and a nod toward the brain.
+The brief refused all three, and the chosen route arrived already wearing the wordmark it shipped with.

 One display serif for warmth, one neutral sans for clarity, one mono for data and product UI.
 Three voices, never four.